tuhnik/kommunismiohvrid-json/README.md

 # Eesti kommunismiohvrid 1940–1991

-In handy format for statistics or other usages.
+In handy format for statistics/data visualization.
 Should be up to date as of 16.09.2018. <br>
 Beware of file size.